A mini-guide to Phu Quoc

 Phu Quoc is a beautiful island that has attracted more and more attention.
 It is marketed as the Phuket of Vietnam, so, before the masses will arrive, I wanted to take a glimpse at its laidback vibe and empty beaches.

 Before you start reading, I would like to mention that I wrote this post almost two years ago and forgot to publish it.
-A blogger from Austria is currently in Phu Quoc island which made me remember to finally publish this post.
-Some things might have already changed on this beautiful island, but I hope that most of the empty beaches that I recommend later are still untouched.
+Some things might have already changed on this beautiful island, but I hope that most of the empty beaches that I recommend in this mini-guide to Phu Quoc are still untouched.

 How to get to Phu Quoc